Frequently Asked Questions - Hepatitis C for Patients

-The Centers for Disease Control and Prevention (CDC) think that 3.2 million Americans (almost one in 50) are infected with HCV.
+The Centers for Disease Control and Prevention (CDC) think that 2.4 million Americans are infected with HCV.
 It is the most common infection carried by blood in the United States.
-Veterans have higher rates of hepatitis C than the rest of the country so it is especially important to discuss hepatitis C testing with your doctor if you are a Veteran.
+Veterans have higher rates of hepatitis C than the rest of the country so it is especially important to discuss hepatitis C testing with your provider if you are a Veteran.
 But, Veterans are not the only ones with high rates of hepatitis C. Baby boomers (people born between 1945-1965) have higher rates of hepatitis C than people in other age groups in the country as well.
-Often, people infected with hepatitis C are not aware of their infection because they have no symptoms and they are not feeling ill so getting tested is the most important step.
+Often, people infected with hepatitis C are not aware of their infection because they have no symptoms and they do not feel ill so getting tested if you are at higher risk is important step.

 When someone is first infected with hepatitis C, most likely they have no symptoms and are unaware.
-Occasionally people are aware by feeling ill such as fatigue, loss of appetite, weakness or sometimes having a yellow color in their skin or eyes.
+Occasionally people experience fatigue, loss of appetite, weakness or sometimes having a yellow color in their skin or eyes.
 Although having any symptoms at all is rare, if they do occur, they usually go away within a few weeks.

-Around 20% of people with chronic infection will slowly have gradual damage in the liver over years and will eventually develop cirrhosis (severe scarring of the liver).
-This can take 15-20 years or more from the time of the initial infection.
-Around 80% of people with chronic infection will not develop this much scarring and will not develop cirrhosis.
+Around 10-20% of people with chronic infection will slowly have gradual damage in the liver over years and will eventually develop cirrhosis (severe scarring of the liver).
+This can take 20 years or more from the time of the initial infection.

-Cirrhosis, or the replacement of liver cells with permanent scar tissue, occurs in about one in five people with HCV.
+Cirrhosis is the replacement of liver cells with permanent scar tissue.
 Cirrhosis can lead to problems such as bleeding from veins in the esophagus, fluid buildup in the belly, and damaged brain function.
 Approximately 15% of people with cirrhosis will develop liver cancer (hepatocellular carcinoma, or HCC) during their lifetime.
 Drinking excessively can double the chance of liver cancer in people infected with HCV.

 Yes.
 Having chronic hepatitis C is actually a good reason to get the flu shot.
 Chronic hepatitis C is a condition that can increase your risk of complications if you do get influenza.
 That's why it is recommended for people with hepatitis C, and most chronic liver diseases, to be vaccinated against the flu.